GeoNode/geonode/docs/install/core/index.rst

 Update the GeoServer instance inside the GeoServer Container

-..warning :: The old configuration will be kept since it is ``external``
+.. warning:: The old configuration will be kept since it is ``external``

 .. code-block:: shell